Myeloma treatment

 Combinations of drugs are used because each type of drug works differently to kill myeloma cells, and the combined effect helps treat as much of the disease as possible.

-The choice of a particular combination will depend on the type of myeloma, your age and your kidney function.
+The choice of a particular drug combination will depend on things like the type of myeloma you have, your age and your kidney function.
 Your haematologist will select the most suitable combination and discuss this with you.

 To learn more about the different drug combinations for myeloma, visit Myeloma Australia or eviq.org.au.